nanodva/piavpn/README.md

 be sure to install the latest versions.

 Clone the repository to a suitable place:
 `cd ~/scripts && git clone https://github.com/d4rkcat/pia`

+What is the trick:
+`cd ~/scripts && git clone https://github.com/d4rkcat/pia`